S1mple-Scripts/S1mpleFisher/README.md

 - Provides a simple and user-friendly interface that enables the user to adjust the bot settings within Simba.

 ## Requirements
 - Simba installed.
 Simba is a program that can simulate mouse and keyboard actions.
-You can download Simba from [here].
+You can download Simba from [here](https://github.com/Villavu/Simba/releases/download/simba1400-release/Simba-Win32.exe).
 Make sure you use the **32-bit** version of Simba.
 - A RuneLite client.
 RuneLite is a free and open-source client for OSRS that provides various features and plugins.
 You can download RuneLite from [here].
 - An OSRS account.
 You can create an OSRS account from [here].
 - The required items depending on the fishing method you want to use.